William Pope.L: 2001–2010

 In 2006 he was selected as one of the United States Artists fellows, for which he was awarded a $50,000 unrestricted grant.

 Pope.L was featured alongside other performing artists: Sean Penn, Willem Dafoe, Brad Pitt, Steve Buscemi, and Juliette Binoche in Robert Wilson's LAB HD portraits.
 In 2008, Pope.L's piece "One Substance, Eight Supports, One Situation" was selected to participate in The Renaissance Society's group exhibition, "Black Is, Black Ain't".

 The Mitchell-Inness and Nash Gallery in Chelsea showcased William Pope.L's solo exhibition, Landscape + Object + Animal, featuring works spanning from the 1990s to present.
 Through his diverse range of practices, including painting, collage, performance, video, and text excerpts, Pope.L offers a critical reflection on the societal norms that govern our lives.
 This review highlights the allegorical nature of his work, where everyday objects, stripped of their original meanings, are reimagined as politically charged symbols.
 By embodying multiple personas, from man to animal to Superman, Pope.L challenges the boundaries and labels that divide our world and reconstructs the landscape we occupy.

+From 2008-2010, Pope.L worked closely with the Department of Art at Tennessee State University students and curator to realize his durational film, “ReEnactor.”
+The film was shot primarily in Nashville, Tennessee with some scenes in New Jersey and Pennsylvania.

-In 2010 Pope.L was appointed faculty at the University of Chicago.
+In 2010, Pope.L was appointed faculty at the University of Chicago.